luisico/gold-standard-images/README.md

 - CentOS 7.2.1511
 - RedHat 7.2

-Note that OS name and versions are named after the value reported by `ansible_distribution` and `ansible_distribution_version`.
+Note that OS name and versions are named after the values reported by `ansible_distribution` and `ansible_distribution_version`.

 ## Providers